metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-VirusTotal.md

 ## DESCRIPTION

-Test-VirusTotal performs malware analysis on file by using sysinternals sigcheck program which in turn uses virus total API to perform analysis.
+Test-VirusTotal performs malware analysis on file by using sysinternals sigcheck program which in turn uses VirusTotal API to perform analysis.

 ## EXAMPLES